COMP2281/software-engineering-group24-25-04/RequirementDocumentation_Group04.md

   Implementing the "progress bar" feature aligns with the council's overall objectives to improve the user friendliness of the goal tracking software.
 This will enable better visual aids for the users, and will help them achieve efficient results, as they will be able to see the progression of their goals visually.
 The priority has been classed as "must have", as it is a requirement requested by the client.

-**Feature:** Automatic notification (**Priority**: **Must have**)

-_As an administrator, I hope that the system will automatically push the new tasks to the employees' mailboxes._

-  **Scenario 1:** Administrator publishes tasks

-    Given I have a new project to be released

-    When Employees need to be notified of new projects as soon as possible

-    Then I need to ensure that they can receive task notifications on time

-    And they should be notified immediately after the project is released.

- **Scenario 2:** Employees receive information

-    Given the employee opens their mailbox to check the notification email

-    When they understand the task details

-    Then they log in to the system to confirm the task

-    And the system will record the employee's confirmation operation so that the administrator can check the receipt of the task.

-  Implementing "automatic system notifications" is a feature customers require.
-It is a must-have priority, which reduces the burden of administrators to notify employees one by one.
-Timely and clear notifications allow all employees to synchronize task information and avoid misunderstandings or conflicts caused by delayed or omitted information.

 **Feature:** Automated reminders (**Priority**: **Must Have**)